segmentio/golines/README.md

 7. Run the base formatter (e.g., `gofmt`) over the results, write these to either stdout or the source file

+See [this blog post](https://yolken.net/blog/cleaner-go-code-golines) for more technical details.

 ## Limitations

 The tool has been tested on a variety of inputs, but it's not perfect.
 Among